Chuck Hehmeyer leads a medical negligence team at Raynes Lawn Hehmeyer on behalf of victims of malpractice in Philadelphia and throughout the country.

 $7 million settlement for child whose neurological disorder was misdiagnosed

 A boy was admitted to a large children’s hospital and misdiagnosed with Guillain-Barré Syndrome, despite many symptoms being inconsistent with the diagnosis.
-The child therefore did not receive treatment for the disease he actually had, acute disseminated encephalomyelitis (ADEM), which could have been cured if he was promptly treated.
+The child therefore did not receive treatment for the disease he actually had, acute disseminated encephalomyelitis (ADEM), which could have been managed if he was promptly treated.
 This misdiagnosis has left the teenager confined to a wheelchair.
-Chuck Hehmeyer, working with Roy DeCaro, investigated the hospital’s treatment and, using a powerful video settlement brochure, negotiated a $7 million settlement that will address all of the boy’s life care and educational needs.
+Chuck Hehmeyer, working with Roy DeCaro, investigated the hospital’s treatment and, using a powerful video settlement brochure, negotiated a $7 million settlement that will address the boy’s life care and educational needs.

 $6 million settlement for failing to following up on abnormal newborn screening test